 Affiliate programs which have screwed over their partners

-If you’re an active member of the gambling community, you probably know exactly what affiliate programs are and what their connection is to online casinos.
-For those who are more casual players, it might need a little clarification.
-Affiliate programs are basically the marketing branch of online gambling and online casinos.
-Gaming websites usually set-up deals with the casinos or gaming companies that for every player they send their way, through reviews and toplists, they get a percentage of that player’s income to the casino for their entire lifetime with the casino.
+Affiliate programs are basically the marketing branch of online casinos.
+Gaming websites usually set-up deals with the casinos or gaming companies that for every player they send their way, through reviews and top lists, they get a percentage of that player’s income to the casino for their entire lifetime with the casino.
 It’s not that easy to convince people to sign-up to an online casino and deposit money, so affiliates have to work hard to get their pay.
-The partnership between affiliates and online casinos is one strongly based on trust, which is why it’s doubly screwed up when the affiliate gets tricked.
+The partnership between affiliates and online casinos is based on trust, which is why it’s doubly screwed up when the affiliate gets tricked.

 Avoiding Rogue Casinos